I Know You Rider

 "My version from Bob [Coltman] was very simple - three chords.
 That was the version I sang when sitting around in Dick Weissman's appartment in maybe the summer of 1960 when Dick was working with John Phillips and Scott McKenzie to start the Journeymen. ...
 John had that gift of arrangement and so from that very simple straightforward one he just added a few chords.
 That really made all the difference.
 And it's the fact that he added those chords to what is now the way the song is sung today that really is the proof that this was the lineage of I Know You Rider."

-Tossi Arnold's and Judy Roderick's versions use the original Bob Coltman version of the tune, no doubt reflecting the fact that Harry Tuft says they learnt the song from him.
+Tossi Aaron's and Judy Roderick's versions use the original Bob Coltman version of the tune, no doubt reflecting the fact that Harry Tuft says they learnt the song from him.
 Joan Baez also uses that version, though it's not clear where she learnt it from.
 All the other recordings (including the Grateful Dead's) use the John Phillips version.
 It seems likely that must have spread through performances by The Journeymen, though rather frustratingly there's no evidence I can find of them playing it.

 [Lomax verse 1]